- Chart

 ETF Overview

-BlackRock, the issuer of iShares ETFs, is one of the world's largest asset managers with a strong global reputation and extensive experience in managing exchange-traded funds.
-They are known for their operational efficiency, broad product offerings, and adherence to regulatory standards.
+BlackRock, the issuer of iShares ETFs, is one of the world's largest asset managers with a strong reputation for stability, innovation, and extensive market expertise.

 Investment Objective